Harry Potter: Wizards Unite: Gameplay

 Harry Potter: Wizards Unite gameplay has been described as similar to that of Pokémon Go, with players able to view the gameplay world through a smartphone.
 Players are able to visit real-world locations while casting spells, discovering mysterious artefacts, and encountering iconic characters and legendary beasts from the Harry Potter universe.
 The game allows players to fight against mythical beasts from the Harry Potter and Fantastic Beasts franchise.
 Players may choose their wizarding house, their wand, and their profession: either Professor, Auror or Magizoologist.

 After creating a game account, the player makes an avatar, whose location depends on the device's geographical location.
 The player then travels around the real world to find "confounded" items and creatures, and "unconfound" them.
 The player can also stop at inns (to replenish spell energy), greenhouses (to gain potion ingredients and grow new ingredients), and fortresses (to fight dark wizards and beasts).
 As the player moves within their real-world surroundings, their avatar moves within the game's map.

 In April 2020, Wizards Unite introduced the Knight Bus which allows players to participate in magical challenges in virtual fortresses regardless of their physical location, an answer to the worldwide lockdowns during the COVID-19 pandemic.

 Development

 Development of Harry Potter: Wizards Unite commenced in 2017.
 The game was officially announced on November 8, 2017, as an augmented reality mobile game developed by Niantic and WB Games San Francisco, with the former also acting as the publisher.
-The was ultimately published under the Portkey Games license.
+The game was ultimately published under the Portkey Games license.

 With Niantic's purchase of Escher Reality, the game was expected to implement new technology to allow for persistent worlds within AR.
 On November 14, 2018, it was confirmed that the game would be released in 2019.